Feeling a little less mentally quick than you did a few years ago? Here are six proven ways to boost your brainpower.

-While older adults show a real decline in brain density in white and grey areas, the researchers discovered that fitness actually slows that decline.
+While older adults show a real decline in brain density in white and gray areas, the researchers discovered that fitness slows that decline.

 Exercise programs involving both aerobic exercise and strength training produced better results on cognitive abilities than either one alone.

 Researchers at University College London studied the brains of 105 people, 80 of whom were bilingual, and found that learning a new language altered gray matter the same way exercise builds muscles.